Report a problem

 Designed in 1927, this building is a good representation of Chicago-style stripped Classical architecture.

-As with many of the heritage buildings on Cuba Street, number 216 has an interesting past, a busy present, and now a promising future.
+This building has an interesting past, a busy present – and now a promising future.

-82 Willis Street aka Press House aka The Evening Post building is undergoing seismic strengthening with support from the Council.
+82 Willis Street is undergoing seismic strengthening with support from the Council.